Jakaya0897/Spherical-World-Border/README.md

 For the default `1,000,000` block circumference this is `125,000` blocks.

-The mod does **not** depend on Natural Temperature; this is simply a fantastic relationship when the two mods are used together.
+The mod does **not** depend on Natural Temperature; this is simply a fantastic relationship when the two mods are used together and the reason i made this mod.

 ## Configuration